StuartCox3107/iGrow/README.md

 Click [Here](static/images/siteplan.pdf) for the site plan, opens in same tab, click back if needed

 ## Features & wireframes

-### Page 1: Landing page
+### Page 1: Landing page/index.html

 This page will give an overview of what the site purpose is to the user.
-It will explain what the site can do to help them, and an overview of how it works.
-It will also display some of records with pagination and search functionality.
+It will explain what the site can do to help them, and an overview of how it works

+It will have a navbar with a logo as well as "Home" and "Add" buttons (through a burger menu on mobile & tablet)

+Below this there will be a hero image, and an overview of the purpose of the site.
+Under this, there will be three cards giving further details of functionality.
+Below this, a search-bar then six (paginated) records with the pagination button below, as well as an "Add Planting" button

+The footer will a logo and links to "Home" and "Add"

 - [Landing page desktop & tablet](wireframes/11landingdesktoptablet.png) opens in same tab, press back to return
 - [Landing page mobile](wireframes/p1landingmobile.png) opens in same tab, press back to return

-### Page 2: Update page
+### Page 2: Update page/update.html

-This page will show the chosen individual record details, and allow for all fields to be updated through field entry boxes and an "ADD" button.
+This page will show the chosen individual record details, and allow for all fields to be updated.

+Navbar and footer will be as index.html

+The standard format of hero image and page overview will be present as all pages

+Below this will be a form giving the ability to the user to update all possible datbase fields.
+Any fields previously completed will be pre-populated.
+Under this there will be an "Update & return home" button

 - [Update page desktop & tablet](wireframes/P2updatedesktoptablet.png) opens in same tab, press back to return
 - [Update page mobile](wireframes/p2updatemobile.png) opens in same tab, press back to return

-### Page 3: Read page
+### Page 3: Read page/read.html

-This page will show the chosen individual record.
-It will have "UPDATE" and "DELETE" buttons.
+This page will show the chosen individual record

+Navbar and footer will be as index.html

+As with all pages, there will be a hero image and page overview

+Below this, there will be one individual record of the chosen plant with button options to "Update" to "Delete".
+Should the user wish to return home without updating or deleting there are two home buttons in the header and two in the foooter

 - [Read page desktop & tablet](wireframes/P3readdesktoptablet.png) opens in same tab, press back to return
 - [Read page mobile](wireframes/P3readmobile.png) opens in same tab, press back to return

-### Page 4: Create page
+### Page 4: Create page/create.html

-This page will give the opportunity for the user to create a planting record.
-It will also have a button to add the record & return home.
+This page will give the opportunity for the user to create a planting record

+As with all pages, there will be a hero image and page overview

+Below this, a form will give the opportunity to create a record using all possible database fields and an "Add & return home" button

 - [Create page desktop & tablet](wireframes/P4createdesktoptablet.png) opens in same tab, press back to return
 - [Create page mobile](wireframes/P4createmobile.png) opens in same tab, press back to return

-### Page 5: 404 error page
+### Page 5: 404 error page/404.html

-This page will show in the case of a 404 error.
+This page will show in the case of a 404 error, it will have a hero image, error warning and a "Return Home" button

-### Page 6: Record not found page
+### Page 6: Record not found page/norecord.html

 This case will show if a user tries to read a record that cannot be found. for example by using the back buttons or copy/paste post deletion.
+It will have a hero image, error warning and a "Return Home" button

 ---